pure-data/pure-data/doc/1.manual/markdown/externals.md

 finds the object in this search order, it'll stop searching further more and will add the found object to its "class list", which is the set of all Pd classes you can use.
-Pd then tries to create the object you asked for, and if everrything is fine with it, this happens successfully (creation errors are given otherwise).
+Pd then tries to create the object you asked for, and if everything is fine with it, this happens successfully (creation errors are given otherwise).
 In the case of a single binary pack, all the externals it contains get preloaded in Pd, even though they're only created in object boxes when you require them.